Chase State Lake

 |Largemouth Bass||Fair to Good||up to 15-inch||

-Small crankbaits and grubs or jigs are producing good bass action.
+Small crankbaits, grubs and jigs are producing good bass action.
 Not many big fish have been caught but there is plenty of action with the smaller sized fish to keep things exciting.
-Very good numbers of bass are in the vegetation between the fishing piers on the north shore of the lake.
-The very clear water and low lake level has allowed a lot of vegetation to grow up in the lake.
-The bass are taking advantage of this additional cover.

 There is a 13 to 18 inch slot limit on Largemouth Bass in effect at the lake.

 |Saugeye||Fair||up to 24-inch||Anglers are picking up a few saugeye along the dam and rocky shorelines casting crankbaits.|

 |Spotted Bass||Good||Steep rocky shorelines in water at least 4 feet deep on jigs or crankbaits.|

 |Bluegill||Good||up to 8-inch||Fishing live bait with a small bobber is a great technique this time of the year.
 Fish off the piers keeping your bait close to the shoreline.|